 To rank in Google AI Overviews, your website must be structured as a trusted knowledge source.
-Google’s AI selects pages based on how clearly they answer a question, how well the content is structured, and how strong the site’s trust signals are, including expertise, topical authority, and consistency.
+Google’s AI selects pages based on how clearly they answer a question, how well the content is structured, and how strong the site’s trust signals are — including expertise, topical authority, and consistency.
 Pages that define concepts, provide step-by-step guidance, and demonstrate real-world expertise are more likely to be cited inside AI-generated search results.

+In practice, ranking in AI Overviews means optimising your content for AI retrieval, not just traditional SEO.
 This includes building topic clusters, adding direct answer blocks, improving E-E-A-T signals, and ensuring your pages are easy for Google’s AI to extract and trust.

 What Google AI Overviews Are